thealice/thealice.github.io/_posts/2020-09-04-adding_stripe_to_a_rails_marketplace_app.markdown

 end
 ```

-a note on hash dig: https://apidock.com/ruby/Hash/dig
+A note on hash dig: https://apidock.com/ruby/Hash/dig

-6. add this logic to the user model:
+Add this logic to the user model:
 ```
 def can_receive_payments?
     uid? && provider? && publishable_key? && access_code?